The Crown Will Officially End After Season 5

-My favorite thing to do amidst all the current royal drama is think about how much more we'll learn when it finally gets portrayed on The Crown, but creator Peter Morgan just went and broke my heart.
-While announcing the long-rumored casting of Imelda Staunton as the next iteration of Queen Elizabeth following Olivia Colman, Netflix also revealed that the fifth season of The Crown will be its last.
+My favourite thing to do amidst all the current royal drama is think about how much more we'll learn when it finally gets portrayed on The Crown, but creator Peter Morgan just went and broke my heart.
+While announcing the long-rumoured casting of Imelda Staunton as the next iteration of Queen Elizabeth following Olivia Colman, Netflix also revealed that the fifth season of The Crown will be it's last.

 Currently, the show is filming season four with the second generation of cast members, including Colman.
 While it was originally thought that Staunton would come on for seasons five and six, Morgan is cutting the series short.